 These days, you also sell new books.
 How do you choose titles to sell?

 We avoided this for years, as we felt like we had something unique, selling vintage design books.
-They were from revered designers and their content and execution had stood the test of time, so it was hard to break out of this comfort zone.
+They were revered by designers, and their content and execution had stood the test of time, so it was hard to break out of this comfort zone.

 We also get a kick out of discovering stuff that you won't see in larger stores – books from independent publishers, Kickstarter-funded books, limited editions and so on.
 We need to surprise people.
 The secret is not to stock everything, as then you are Amazon.

 We are aware that people could buy some of our books there and they could probably even save some money, some of the time.
-We are always reminding ourselves of why they choose to shop with us, despite of that.
-It’s because we curate the shop in a discerning way and we wouldn’t sell them a book we don’t like.
-That is ‘trust’ I suppose, that most treasured quality, all shops wish for.
+We are always reminding ourselves of why they choose to shop with us, despite that.
+It's because we curate the shop in a discerning way and we wouldn't sell them a book we don't like.
+That is 'trust', I suppose, that most treasured quality all shops wish for.